VorahPong/CU_PLUS_WEBAPP/README.md

 ## 🔐 Authentication & Session Management

-The app uses a centralized authentication system powered by `Provider`.
+Authentication is handled via **JWT + Provider + persistent session restore**.

 ### Key Concepts
-- `AuthController` stores the current user session
+- `AuthController` holds the current user + session state
-- `ApiClient` stores the JWT token after login
+- `ApiClient` stores the JWT token and attaches it to every request
-- The token is automatically attached to all API requests
+- Session is **persisted locally** and restored on app start

 ### Login Flow
 1. User logs in via `/auth/login`